 Fallen Power Lines

-All lines should be considered alive when fallen, even if visible evidence suggests otherwise.
+When fallen, all lines should be considered alive, even if visible evidence suggests otherwise.
 We advise you to stay as far away from grounded lines as possible, including objects in contact with these electrical wires and abnormally low-hanging power lines.

 Emergency Preparedness

-Preparing before experiencing a common electrical emergency can help minimise electrical safety risks and prevent panic.
+Preparing before experiencing a typical electrical emergency can help minimise electrical safety risks and prevent panic.
 There are several steps homeowners can take to get ready for potential electrical issues.

 First, ensure the electrical system is up-to-date and all wiring is in good condition by having a licensed electrician do a safety inspection annually.
 Keep an updated map of your home’s electrical circuits to identify problem areas quickly.